levinhcntt/scAGCL/README.md

 # scAGCL: Deep clustering of single-cell RNA-seq using Adversarial Graph Contrastive Learning
-scAGLL is a method for clustering scRNA-seq data using adversarial graph contrastive learning.
+scAGCL is a method for clustering scRNA-seq data using adversarial graph contrastive learning.

 ## Project contents